-TSU Early Head Start-Child Care Partnership has not had an audit finding due to this being its second year of option.
+TSU Early Head Start-Child Care Partnership has not had an audit finding.

 Developmentally Appropriate Practice that Lead to School Readiness

 TSU EHS-CCP focuses on prevention and early intervention with families.
 The goals encompass comprehensive health, economic and educational outcomes, and long-term academic success for children and families.
 Starting with the expectant family in the prenatal phase and ending when the child is three years of age, Tennessee CAREs ensures appropriate continuity of care, and continuous support for school success.
 Current research affirms that the first three years of life has a direct correlation to school readiness, although Early Head Start children do not transition directly into Kindergarten, we recognize that preparing children for success in school remains our overall goal whether we are serving infants, toddlers or pregnant mothers.